b3nny01/WasteIncineratorService/WIS_Sprint2/userDocs/sprint2.md

 **N.B.** Type `gradlew test` if you want to launch JUnit tests instead of activating the system demo.

 ## Future Sprints
-In the next sprint, we will focus on the MonitoringDevice's behavior.<br/>
+In the next sprint, we will focus on the GUI.<br/>
-Our goal is to connect the actual prototype of the system to a real monitoring device deployed on a real raspberry.
+Our goal is to enable the possibility to connect to a web interface and check the state of the system.